 PACKAGED WEIGHT VS. MINIMUM TRAIL WEIGHT

-When researching tents, you’ll likely notice a few different specs listed for weight and it can get a little confusing.
+When researching tents, you’ll likely notice a few specs listed for weight, which can get a little confusing.
 Some manufacturers may even exaggerate how light a tent is to make it seem more appealing.
 Unfortunately, there is no required set standard for measuring backpacking tent weights across the industry, but here are some tips to help you decipher all the numbers:

-This spec refers to the weight of all parts of the tent plus any accessories it comes with when you buy it.
+Packaged Weight: This spec refers to the weight of all parts of the tent, plus any accessories it comes with when you buy it.
 This is usually the most accurate measurement to consider, and it’s the spec we’ve listed with all the tents on this list.
-After all, you’re going to be using tent stakes with your tent, right?
+After all, you will use tent stakes with your tent, right?

 INTERIOR SPACE